0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

 > At the end of the workflow:
 > - The web-client is able to authenticate the user using its identifier `ID` after having established that the user controls that identity and satisfies the query presented in the auth request.
 > - The user is able to log-in to the platform without disclosing any personal information to the client exept for its identifier

-[] Add link to JWZ
-[] Add link to the identity state Smart Contract